 - 9. Combat Surface Size - 9.1.
 For all International (Continental Level Championships and IJF World Ranking events) level events organized in Canada, the IJF mat combat surface regulations apply. - 9.2.
 The recommended size of the competition area is 8m x 8m with a 3-meter outside safety zone and 4 meters between adjacent combat areas. - 9.3.
 At a minimum size of the competition area is 7m x 7m with a 3-meter outside safety zone and 4 meters between adjacent combat areas. - 9.4.
-For C sanctioned events for u16, the minimum combat area may be reduced to 6m x 6m and for U14 and younger to 5m x 5m.
-The safety zone around is 3 meters and 3 meters between adjacent combat areas. - 9.4.1.
-The safety zone may be reduced to 1 meter, providing that the rules are adapted to make the event safe, for example skill competitions for children or Ne-waza competitions. - 9.5.
-Demonstration events (judo Festivals) for children do not require adherence to a specific tournament standard and may be conducted in dojos. - 9.6.
+For C sanctioned events for u16, the minimum combat area may be reduced to 6m x 6m and for

+U14 and younger to 5m x 5m.
+The safety zone around is 3 meters and 3 meters between adjacent combat areas.

+- 9.5.
+For club events of U14 and younger safety zone may be reduced to 2 meters, providing that the rules are adapted to make the event safe. (eg: padded walls) - 9.6.
+Demonstration events (judo Festivals) for children do not require adherence to a specific tournament standard and may be conducted in dojos. - 9.7.
 For kata tournaments the recommended size of the competition area is 8m x 8m.
-The minimum size is 6m x 6m.

-10. Tournament Records

-- 10.1.
-Tournament records including tournament regulations, entry lists of athletes and coaches and tournament draw sheets must be preserved. - 10.2.
+The safety zone between areas and around the area must be no less than two (2) meters with a preference for three (3) meters. - 10.
+Tournament Records - 10.1.
+Tournament records including tournament regulations, entry lists of athletes, referees and coaches, final results, medical report, Hansoku-make and coaches suspension forms, and tournament draw sheets must be preserved. - 10.2.
 All records of National "A" sanctioned events must be communicated to Judo Canada within 72 hours of the event, in format approved by Judo Canada. - 10.3.
 All records of Provincial Events, B and C sanctioned, should be kept at the office of the PSO for 3 years, and made available to Judo Canada upon request.